SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/syslog/overview.md

-# Forward Logs to Sekoia.io using Syslog
+# How to forward logs to Sekoia.io using Syslog

 ## Overview